xerp/DeliveryService/README.md

 ```

 ## Persistence
-For persistence i use [H2](http://www.h2database.com/html/main.html) database(in memory mode), so no ddl or sql script is needed for deployment.
+For persistence i used [H2](http://www.h2database.com/html/main.html) database(in memory mode), so no ddl or sql script is needed for deployment.

 ## Unit testing
 After the dependencies were met, for test the solution, you need follow these steps: